pytorch/ao/README.md

 We also provide a developer facing API so you can implement your own quantization algorithms so please use the excellent [HQQ](https://github.com/pytorch/ao/tree/main/torchao/prototype/hqq) algorithm as a motivating example.

+### KV Cache Quantization

+We've added kv cache quantization and other features in order to enable long context length (and necessarily memory efficient) inference.

+In practice these features alongside int4 weight only quantization allow us to **reduce peak memory by ~55%**, meaning we can Llama3.1-8B inference with a **130k context length with only 18.9 GB of peak memory.** More details can be found [here](torchao/_models/llama/README.md)

 ### Quantization Aware Training

 Post-training quantization can result in a fast and compact model, but may also lead to accuracy degradation.
 We recommend exploring Quantization Aware Training (QAT) to overcome this limitation.
 In collaboration with Torchtune, we've developed a QAT recipe that demonstrates significant accuracy improvements over traditional PTQ, recovering **96% of the accuracy degradation on hellaswag and 68% of the perplexity degradation on wikitext** for Llama3 compared to post-training quantization (PTQ).
 And we've provided a full recipe [here](https://pytorch.org/blog/quantization-aware-training/)